 Tipping in Israel is discretionary but expected, similar to most of the Western world.
-Waiters and bartenders are generally paid a low salary with the majority of their earnings coming from tips.
+Waiters and bartenders are generally paid a low salary.
+The majority of their earnings come from tips.
 Tipping taxi drivers, on the other hand, is not usually expected.

-The Israeli public is generally sympathetic to the fact that waiters and bartenders are poorly paid, and with most of these workers being students, leave a tip generously.
-A regular tip for a waiter in Israel is 10-12% depending on how good the service was and how much you ordered.
-In a bar, you should usually leave a tip of a few shekels, of course depending on what you are ordering.
-Occasionally (and in some ‘tourist-trap’ restaurants) service is automatically added to the bill, so be sure to keep an eye open for this.
+The Israeli public is generally sympathetic to the fact that waiters and bartenders are poorly paid.
+With most of these workers being students, people often tip generously.
+A regular tip for a waiter in Israel is 12%.
+If service is simply acceptable, tip 10%.
+Good service is usually tipped at 15%.
+In a bar, you should usually leave a tip of a few shekels.
+This of course depends on what you are ordering.
+Occasionally (and in some ‘tourist-trap’ restaurants) service is automatically added to the bill.
+Be sure to keep an eye open for this.

 Taxi drivers in Israel do not generally expect to be tipped, and will generally return change to you without even asking if you would like it.
 Remember that any taxi you take within an Israeli city should be based on a metered fare, and between cities, there is an official price list, although different vehicle sizes and timings mean that this can vary.
 You also shouldn’t feel the need to tip when ordering at a cafe counter, a hotel reception, or travel information, although if you receive great service, feel free to make the person who helped you extra happy!